bolderflight/invensense-imu/README.md

 <img src="https://github.com/bolderflight/MPU9250/blob/master/docs/MPU-9250-AXIS.png" alt="Common Axis System" width="250">

+**Caution!** This axis system is shown relative to the MPU-9250 sensor.
+The sensor may be rotated relative to the breakout board.

 ## Example List

 * **Basic_I2C**: demonstrates declaring an *MPU9250* object, initializing the sensor, and collecting data.
 I2C is used to communicate with the MPU-9250 sensor.